Finite group actions on abelian groups of finite Morley rank: Enveloping algebras enter the scene

-In this section we work under the assumptions which are weaker than that of Theorem \ref{th:lower bound}: \bi \item $G$ is a finite group which acts, definably and smoothly irreducibly, on an infinite connected elementary abelian $p$-group $V$ of finite Morley rank. \ei
+In this section we work under assumptions which are weaker than those of Theorem \ref{th:lower bound}: \bi \item $X$ is a finite group which acts, definably and smoothly, on an infinite connected elementary abelian $p$-group $V$ of finite Morley rank. \ei

-Notice that we do not assume that the action of $G$ is faithful.
-This allows to pass these assumptions to factor modules of $G$ by definable $G$-submodule.
+Notice that we do not assume that the action of the group $X$ is faithful.
+This allows us to pass these assumptions to factor modules of $V$ by definable $X$-submodules.
 The group $V$ is treated as a vector space over $\bF_p$.

-\begin{lemma} The canonical action of the group algebra $R=\bF_p[G]$ on $V$ is definable. \end{lemma}
+\begin{lemma} The canonical action of the group algebra $A=\bF_p[X]$ on $V$ is definable. \end{lemma}

-\begin{proof} Indeed every element from $R$ acts on $V$ as a sum of definable endomorphisms (which came from $G$) and is therefore definable. \end{proof}
+\begin{proof} Indeed every element from $A$ acts on $V$ as a sum of definable endomorphisms (which came from $X$) and is therefore definable. \end{proof}